| This historic pioneer

 rural cemetery movement, sometimes also known as the cemetery-on-the-hill movement that sited cemeteries in view

-locations outside of towns rather than in church yards or
+locations outside of towns rather than in church yards or other

 urban locations.
 The movement was especially pronounced in the